manubot/manubot/README.md

 <!-- test codeblock contains output of `manubot cite --help` -->
 ```
-usage: manubot cite [-h] [--render] [--csl CSL] [--bibliography BIBLIOGRAPHY]
+usage: manubot cite [-h] [--output OUTPUT] [--render]
-                    [--format {plain,markdown,docx,html,jats}]
+                    [--format {plain,markdown,docx,html,jats}] [--csl CSL]
-                    [--output OUTPUT] [--allow-invalid-csl-data]
+                    [--bibliography BIBLIOGRAPHY] [--allow-invalid-csl-data]
                     [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                     citekeys [citekeys ...]

-Retrieve bibliographic metadata for one or more citation keys.
+Generate bibliographic metadata in CSL JSON format for one or more citation
+keys.
+Optionally, render metadata into formatted references using Pandoc.
+Text
+outputs are UTF-8 encoded.

 positional arguments:
-  citekeys              One or more (space separated) citation keys to produce
+  citekeys              One or more (space separated) citation keys to
-                        CSL for.
+                        generate bibliographic metadata for.

 optional arguments:
   -h, --help            show this help message and exit
+  --output OUTPUT       Specify a file to write output, otherwise default to
+                        stdout.
   --render              Whether to render CSL Data into a formatted reference
                         list using Pandoc.
 Pandoc version 2.0 or higher is
                         required for complete support of available output
                         formats.
+  --format {plain,markdown,docx,html,jats}
+                        Format to use for output file.
+Implies --render.
+If
+                        not specified, attempt to infer this from the --output
+                        filename extension.
+Otherwise, default to plain.
-  --csl CSL             When --render, specify an XML CSL definition to style
+  --csl CSL             Specify an XML CSL definition to style references
-                        references (i.e. Pandoc's --csl option).
-Defaults to
+                        (i.e. Pandoc's --csl option).
+Implies --render.
-                        Manubot's style.
+                        Defaults to Manubot's style.
   --bibliography BIBLIOGRAPHY
                         File to read manual reference metadata.
 Specify
                         multiple times to load multiple files.
 Similar to
                         pandoc --bibliography.
-  --format {plain,markdown,docx,html,jats}
-                        When --render, format to use for output file.
-If not
-                        specified, attempt to infer this from filename
-                        extension.
-Otherwise, default to plain.
-  --output OUTPUT       Specify a file to write output, otherwise default to
-                        stdout.
   --allow-invalid-csl-data
                         Allow CSL Items that do not conform to the JSON
                         Schema.
 Skips CSL pruning.